 Oxford and Cambridge

-Students applying to the Oxbridge Colleges must have a cumulative GPA of 3.7 (no exceptions) and 3.7 (minimum) GPA in the subject they wish to study.
-Please note that most colleges require higher GPAs in the intended area of study.
-Students typically study only one subject.
+- You must have a cumulative GPA of 3.7* and 3.7 minimum GPA in the subject you wish to study.
+Most colleges require higher GPAs in the intended area of study and students typically study only one subject.

 Haverford has agreements with several partner colleges at both Oxford and Cambridge.
-Students must be nominated by the International Academic Programs Oxbridge Faculty Nominating Committee.
+Students must be nominated by Study Abroad's Oxbridge Faculty Nominating Committee.

 All students must complete Haverford's internal application first.

 Students may decide to apply directly to a non-partner college at Oxford or Cambridge.
 Qualified students should consider the advantages and disadvantages of each option.
 When applying to a partner or non-partner college, make sure the college accepts JYA students for your intended area of study.
 Many colleges are unable to accept visiting students for study in oversubscribed subjects.
 Colleges also restrict the number of JYA students who attend; sometimes a college will only accept a single JYA applicant from across the entire globe.